just3ws/just3ws.github.io/README.md

 Would you like to know that developer has solid experience working for companies like Groupon and Coderwall?

 If you answered "**yes**" to the above questions then this might be a great time for us to chat.
-Shoot an email to [mike@just3ws.com](mike@just3ws.com) and we can chat about your needs are and how I can help you.
+Shoot me an [email](mike@just3ws.com) and we can chat about your needs are and how I can help you.

 Thanks!